PageRank Optimization by Edge Selection

 \subsection{Stochastic Shortest Path Problems}

-In this section we give an overview on stochastic shortest path problems, since our solutions are built upon their theory.
+In this section we give an overview on stochastic shortest path problems, since our solutions to PageRank optimization are built upon their theory.

-{\em Stochastic shortest path} (SSP) problems are generalizations of (deterministic) shortest path problems \cite{Bertsekas1991,Bertsekas1996}.
-In an SSP problem the transitions between the nodes are uncertain, but we have some control over their probability distribution.
-We aim at finding a control policy (a function from nodes to controls) such that by applying this policy we can reach a given target state with probability one while minimizing the expected sum of costs (which depends on the applied controls), as well.
-SSP problems are special undiscounted {\em Markov decision processes} (MDPs) with finite state and action spaces and with an absorbing, cost-free terminal state.
-They are of high practical importance since they arise in many real-world domains, for example, several problems in operations research can be formulated as an SSP problem or contains it as a sub-problem.
-Typical examples are routing and resource allocation problems.
+{\em Stochastic shortest path} (SSP) problems are generalizations of (deterministic) shortest path problems \cite{Bertsekas1996}.
+In an SSP problem the transitions between the nodes are uncertain, but we have some control over their probability distributions.
+We aim at finding a control policy (a function from nodes to controls) that minimizes the expected (cumulative) cost of reaching a given target state.
+SSP problems are finite, undiscounted {\em Markov decision processes} (MDPs) with an absorbing, cost-free termination state.